Call Girl of Cthulhu (2014)

 Dracula wants to buy some property in England so a lawyer comes to visit him.
 He’s attacked but somehow ends up back home.
 There, Dracula is doing his thing and the lawyer and companions set out to destroy the vampire.

-In many ways, this is a standard telling the story.
+In many ways, this is a standard telling of the story.
 It’s cool that Dracula gets younger the more blood he drinks.
 And Renfield in a mental hospital is pretty good.
 But with so many other Dracula films to watch, it’s hard to recommend this.
 But it is well made.

 Starring Fred Williams (The Devil Came from Akasava), Christopher Lee (The Wicker Man), Herbert Lom (The Pink Panther Strikes Again), Soledad Miranda (Vampyros Lesbos), Maria Rohm (Marquis de Sade: Justine), and Klaus Kinski (Aguirre, the Wrath of God).